bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

     <div class="migration-guide-area-tag">Reflection</div>
 </div>

-My guess for why we originally made `List` a subtrait of `Array` is that they share a lot of common operations.
-We could potentially move these overlapping methods to a `Sequence` (name taken from #7059) trait and make that a supertrait of both.
-This would allow functions to contain logic that simply operates on a sequence rather than “list vs array”.

-However, this means that we’d need to add methods for converting to a `dyn Sequence`.
-It also might be confusing since we wouldn’t add a `ReflectRef::Sequence` or anything like that.
-Is such a trait worth adding (either in this PR or a followup one)?

 The `List` trait is no longer dependent on `Array`.
 Implementors of `List` can remove the `Array` impl and move its methods into the `List` impl (with only a couple tweaks).

 ```rust